 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 Our price list is below these comments.
 What follows is Dr Sutton’s pricing philosophy that has developed over 25 years.
-Our goal is to provide exceptional medicine at an affordable price.
+Our goal is to provide exceptional medicine at an reasonable price.

 Practicing medicine is more fun and far more satisfying when clients can afford the medications and procedures we recommend for their pets!
-We have an amazing staff of high quality employees that deserve their paychecks, but we are more economical than most of the vet clinics in the area.
+We have an amazing staff of high quality employees and the latest veterinary high tech equipment, but we are more economical than many of the vet clinics in the area.
 Dr Sutton knows—She did relief work in many of the local clinics.
 We believe our prices are extremely reasonable considering the high level of care we provide.
 Remember, Dr Sutton is a former ER/critical care vet and some of her “Type A” personality traits persist.
 There are several nonprofit organizations in town that receive millions of dollars in donations each year.
 We are not one of those clinics but we do strive to be affordable.
-Our greatest goal is to be THE BEST MEDICINE, but we also try to be affordable.
+Our greatest goal is to be THE BEST MEDICINE!

 XRAYS We have a fancy Blue Ridge digital xray unit.
-Despite the cost of this state of the art xray machine, Dr Sutton is keeping the cost of xrays low at $120 (includes 2 to 4 views).
-If 5 or more xrays are taken the fee is $150.
+Despite the cost of this state of the art xray machine, Dr Sutton is keeping the cost of xrays low between $140 and $175 depending on the number of views.
 She doesn’t want the cost of xrays to deter clients from accepting this procedure when needed.
 IF a pet is anesthetized we may drop the cost of xrays as it saves time and radiation exposure to our precious staff.
 What good is a glorious machine if it sits unused in the corner?

 All pain medications are reasonably priced.
 All procedures and hospitalized patients on IV fluids will receive as many narcotic or other analgesic injections as needed without affecting the price of a procedure package or the hospital stay.